awsdocs/aws-cdk-guide/v2/bootstrapping-customizing.md

    $ cdk bootstrap --template my-bootstrap-template.yaml
    ```

-## Follow the bootstrap template contract<a name="bootstrapping-contract"></a>
+## Follow the bootstrap contract<a name="bootstrapping-contract"></a>

+For your CDK apps to properly deploy, bootstrapping and synthesis must work together\.
+Bootstrapping creates resources in your AWS environment that are used by the AWS CDK to perform deployments and manage application assets\.
+These resources are commonly referred to as *bootstrap resources*\.
+Synthesis produces CloudFormation templates from each CDK stack in your application\.
+These templates must properly specify your bootstrap resources\.

-When you customize bootstrapping, you may need to customize stack synthesis behavior\.
-This ensures that your synthesized CloudFormation template remains compatible with your bootstrap stack\.
-For more information, see [Customize CDK stack synthesis](configure-synth.md#bootstrapping-custom-synth)\.
+Therefore, when you customize bootstrapping, you may need to customize stack synthesis\.
+For instructions on customizing synthesis, see [Customize CDK stack synthesis](configure-synth.md#bootstrapping-custom-synth)\.
+The purpose is to ensure that your synthesized CloudFormation template remains compatible with your bootstrap stack\.
+This compatibility is referred to as the *bootstrap contract*\.

 The simplest method to customize stack synthesis is by modifying the `DefaultStackSynthesizer` class in your `Stack` instance\.
 If you require customization beyond what this class can offer, you can write your own synthesizer as a class that implements `[IStackSynthesizer](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.IStackSynthesizer.html)` \(perhaps deriving from `DefaultStackSynthesizer`\)\.